ffel/txt2web/readme.md

 library is only tested on Mac OSX (Calling Pandoc on linux or, more likely, windows may fail).

+(I presently use pandoc version 1.13.2, at the time of writing version 1.15.0.4 is just released.)

 Technical Background
 --------------------